GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-lab.md

 code .
 ```

-Open the file **module05.ts** to see the solution to this lab.
+Open each **.ts** file to see the solution to this lab.
 See the **Lab setup** section above for more information about setting up your development environment to run the solution.